spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-feature.md

 {% endinfo_block %}

-1. If you're using Redis as session storage, add the following configuration:
+If Redis is used as session storage, add the following configuration:

 **config/Shared/config_default.php**